ArtNaturals Foot Spa Massager with Heat

 Competition: More feature-rich (but expensive) options are out there

-The point of a foot spa is to relieve soreness and keep your feet healthy.
+The point of a foot spa is to relieve soreness and keep your feet looking good.
 Both the ArtNaturals Foot Spa and its competitor—the Ivation Foot Spa Massager—do that, but which is better?
 The Ivation model retails for $80—roughly $20 more than the ArtNaturals spa.
 That buys you additional features like automatic rollers, a timer, attachments, and a quicker heating element.
 If you have the extra wiggle room in your budget and see yourself using the spa multiple times a month, we’d say go for the upgraded Ivation model.
 That said, if you don’t have the extra cash and won’t be using it all that often, the ArtNaturals foot spa can pamper your feet just as well with a slightly more manual process.

 - Product Name Foot Spa Massager with Heat